allannyang/allannyang/README.md

-The name's Allan, and I'm currently in my second year of university, studying Computer Science and Business Administration.
-Nice to meet you!
+The name's Allan, and I'm currently studying Computer Science at uWaterloo and Business Administration at Wilfrid Laurier University.
+Thanks for stopping by!

 <!---
 allannyang/allannyang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.